shiang-luong/lemp-stack-decision-tree/README.md

 ##### Clone this repository.

-Clone this repository.
+`gh repo clone shiang-luong/lemp-stack-decision-tree`

 ##### Pull the submodule as well.

-git submodule update --init
+`git submodule update --init`

 ##### Start the server.